 STEP 2: SET YOUR WIRELESS SECURITY PASSWORD You have selected your security level - you will need to set a wireless security password.
-The WPA (Wi-Fi Protected Access) key must meet one of following guidelines: - Between 8 and 63 characters (A longer WPA key is more secure than a short one) - Exactly 64 characters using 0-9 and A-F Wireless Security Password : Note: You will need to enter the same password as keys in this step into your wireless clients in order to enable proper wireless communication.
-Prev Next Cancel Save
+The WPA (Wi-Fi Protected Access) key must meet following guildelines - Between 8 and 63 characters (A longer WPA key is more secure than a short one) - Exactly 64 characters using 0-9 and A-F Use the same Wireless Security Password on both 2.4GHz and 5GHz band 2.4GHz Band Wireless Security Password: 5GHz Band Wireless Security Password: Note: You will need to enter the same password as keys in this step into your wireless clients in order to enable proper wireless communication.
+Prev Next Cancel

-After click the Save button the device will save the settings made and return to the main wireless page.
+After clicking the Save button, the device will save the settings made and return to the main wireless page.